jmyerston/NEReus/README.md

 ## Schema

-The annotation schema of NEReus consists of the labels **GROUP, GOD, LANGUAGE, PLACE, PERSON** whose description is the following:
+The annotation schema of NEReus consists of the labels **NORP, GOD, GPE, LANGUAGE, LOC, PERSON** whose description is the following:

-### GROUP
+### NORP

-The label **GROUP**  refers to adjective which denote:
+The label **NORP**  refers to adjective which denote:

-* Ethnic groups like Greeks, Egyptians, Persians, etc.  **GROUP** contains then *ethnonyms* both in the singular and in the plural.
+* Ethnic groups like Greeks, Egyptians, Persians, etc.  **NORP** contains then *ethnonyms* both in the singular and in the plural.
-* *Demonyms*, this is, terms used to denote the natives or inhabitants of a particular city, city-state, or sub-division of a city-state like the *demos* or *tribes* are also labeled as **GROUP**.
+* *Demonyms*, this is, terms used to denote the natives or inhabitants of a particular city, city-state, or sub-division of a city-state like the *demos* or *tribes* are also labeled as **NORP**
-* Other types of social groups, like philosophical schools, religious organizations like *thiasos*, temple personnel, groups of doctors, and similar are also labeled as **GROUP**.
+* Other types of social groups, like philosophical schools, religious organizations like *thiasos*, temple personnel, groups of doctors, and similar are also labeled as **NORP** .
 * **<u>Exceptions</u>** are substantivized adjectives in the singular that function as a proper noun like in "the Phoenician".
 Such cases are labeled as **PERSON** , including the article as in ὁ Φοῖνιξ.

 ### GOD